Demo

 # our studio is the only one to add files

-# here, so we can delete and rename
+# here, so we can propagate file deletions and

 + /refs/